scalamolecule/molecule/db/compliance/jvm/src/test/scala/molecule/db/compliance/test/authorization/AUTHORIZATION_MODEL.md

 ```

 **Result:**
-- Member can update all attributes (entity grant)
+- Member can update all attributes (action grant)
-- Guest can update tags (attribute grant)
+- Guest can update tags (attribute update grant)
 - Both have update capability on tags

 ### 5. Roles with Action Access Always Use It (Unless Restricted)